Custom Database Action Script Environment Best Practices

 Each time a Webtask container is recycled, or for each instantiation of a new Webtask container, the global object it defines is reset.
 Thus, any declaration of assignment within the global object associated with a container should also include provision for initialization.
 To provide performance flexibility, serverless Webtask containers are provisioned in Auth0 on an ad-hoc basis and are also subject to various recycle policies.
 In general, we recommend that you do not consider the life of a global object to be anything more than 20 minutes.

 Custom database connection environment checklist

 Make sure that your database has the appropriate fields to store user profiles attributes, such as id, nickname, email, and password.
-See Normalized User Profile for details on Auth0's user profile schema and the expected fields.
-Also, see Update User Profile Using Your Database for more information.
+To learn more about Auth0's user profile schema and expected fields, read Normalized User Profiles.
+To learn how to update user profiles, read Update User Profiles Using Your Database.

 You can use return errors resulting from your custom database connection for troubleshooting purposes.

 user_id) property in the returned user profile will be used by Auth0 to identify the user.
 If you are using multiple custom database connections, then the id value must be unique across all the custom database connections to avoid user ID collisions.
 Our recommendation is to prefix the value of id with the connection name (omitting any whitespace).
-See Identify Users for more information on user IDs.
+To learn more about user IDs, read Identify Users.

 Latency will be greater compared to Auth0-hosted user stores.

 The database or service must be reachable from the Auth0 servers.
 You will need to configure inbound connections if your store is behind a firewall.